PerAnsSumm/peranssumm.github.io/content/docs/_index.md

 ## References

-[1] Nestor Alvaro, Mike Conway, Son Doan, Christoph Lofi, John Overington, and Nigel Collier.
-Crowdsourcing twitter annotations to identify first-hand experiences of prescription drug use.
-Journal of biomedical informatics, 58:280–287, 2015.

-[2] Tanya Chowdhury and Tanmoy Chakraborty.
+[1] Tanya Chowdhury and Tanmoy Chakraborty.
 Cqasumm: Building references for community question answering summarization corpora.
 In Proceedings of the ACM india joint international conference on data science and management of data, pages 18–26, 2019.

-[3] Tanya Chowdhury, Sachin Kumar, and Tanmoy Chakraborty.
+[2] Tanya Chowdhury, Sachin Kumar, and Tanmoy Chakraborty.
 Neural abstractive summarization with structural attention. arXiv preprint arXiv:2004.09739, 2020.

-[4] Christopher Tauchmann, Thomas Arnold, Andreas Hanselowski, Christian M Meyer, and Margot Mieskes.
-Beyond generic summarization: A multi-faceted hierarchical summarization corpus of large heterogeneous data.
-In Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC 2018), 2018.

-[5] Lea Frermann and Alexandre Klementiev.
-Inducing document structure for aspect-based summarization.
-In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, pages 6263–6273, 2019.

-[6] Gauri Naik, Sharad Chandakacherla, Shweta Yadav,and Md Shad Akhtar.
+[3] Gauri Naik, Sharad Chandakacherla, Shweta Yadav,and Md Shad Akhtar.
 No perspective, no perception!! perspective-aware healthcare answer summarization.
 In Lun-Wei Ku, Andre Martins, and Vivek Srikumar, editors, Findings of the Asso- ciation for Computational Linguistics ACL 2024, pages 15919–15932, Bangkok, Thailand and virtual meeting, August 2024.
 Association for Computational Linguistics.

-[7] Chin-Yew Lin.
+[4] Chin-Yew Lin.
 ROUGE: A package for automatic evaluation of summaries.
 In Text Summarization Branches Out, pages 74–81, Barcelona, Spain, July 2004.
 Association for Computational Linguistics.

-[8] Kishore Papineni, Salim Roukos, Todd Ward, and Wei-Jing Zhu.
+[5] Kishore Papineni, Salim Roukos, Todd Ward, and Wei-Jing Zhu.
 Bleu: a method for automatic evaluation of machine translation.
 In Pierre Isabelle, Eugene Charniak, and Dekang Lin, editors, Proceedings of the 40th Annual Meeting of the Association for Computational Linguistics, pages 311–318, Philadelphia, Pennsylvania, USA, July 2002.
 Association for Computational Linguistics.

-[9] Satanjeev Banerjee and Alon Lavie.
+[6] Satanjeev Banerjee and Alon Lavie.
 METEOR: An automatic metric for MT evaluation with improved correlation with human judgments.
 In Jade Goldstein, Alon Lavie, Chin-Yew Lin, and Clare Voss, editors, Proceedings of the ACL Workshop on Intrinsic and Extrinsic Evaluation Measures for Machine Translation and/or Summarization, pages 65–72, Ann Arbor, Michigan, June 2005.
 Association for Computational Linguistics.

-[10] Tianyi Zhang, Varsha Kishore, Felix Wu, Kilian Q. Weinberger, and Yoav Artzi.
+[7] Tianyi Zhang, Varsha Kishore, Felix Wu, Kilian Q. Weinberger, and Yoav Artzi.
 Bertscore: Evaluating text generation with bert.
 In International Conference on Learning Representations, 2020.

-[11] Yuheng Zha, Yichi Yang, Ruichen Li, and Zhiting Hu.
+[8] Yuheng Zha, Yichi Yang, Ruichen Li, and Zhiting Hu.
 Alignscore: Evaluating factual consistency with a unified alignment function.
 In Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pages 11328–11348, 2023.

+[9] Philippe Laban, Tobias Schnabel, Paul Bennett, and Marti A Hearst.
+Summac: Re-visiting nli-based models for inconsistency detection in summarization.
+Transactions of the Association for Computational Linguistics, 10:163–177, 2022.